vexide/vex-v5-qemu/README.md

 ## Running the Thing

-To run the sim, you'll first need [`qemu-system-arm`](https://www.qemu.org/docs/master/system/target-arm.html) installed on your machine.
+To run the sim, you'll first need [`qemu-system-arm`](https://www.qemu.org/docs/master/system/target-arm.html) v8.x.x installed on your machine.
+You will likely have to compile it yourself.
 From there, you can build the kernel for its appropriate ARM target.

 ```sh
 cargo build # Run in ./kernel